Cwickniss/watson-assistant-multi-bot-agent/README.md

 ![AgentBotTravelIntent](images/agent_bot_travel_intent.png)
 - Within the `intent details` for the `#travel` intent, we can see that the `user examples`(training data) doesn't include mentions of `flight`, `cab`, or `taxi`.
 Since the current set of user examples are all keywords, the underlying model is weighted towards short phrases and the specific set of keywords.
 Since flight isn't listed as an example, "I want a flight" wasn't classified as `#travel`.
 This could also explain why "get" was incorrectly classified as `#travel`.
 ![AgentBotTravelIntentDetails](images/agent_bot_travel_details.png)
-- Add the following examples to the `#travel` intent of the `agentBot` skill.
+- Add the following examples to the `#travel` intent of the `agentBot` skill under `Add user examples`.
 Since `agentBot` serves as a proxy to `travelBot`, keyword intents will suffice.
   1. `cab`
   2. `taxi`
   3. `flight`